jamescherti/vim-tab-bar.el/README.md

 ## Features

-- The `vim-tab-bar.el` package ensures that tabs maintain a uniform appearance regardless of the theme used.
-This is also beneficial those who use themes that do not configure the tab-bar properly.
+- The *vim-tab-bar* package ensures that tabs maintain a uniform appearance regardless of the theme used.
+This is also beneficial those who use themes that do not configure the *tab-bar* properly.
 - Group Formatting: Optionally display and format tab groups.
-- Makes the Emacs `tab-bar` (Emacs version >= 27.1) look in a manner reminiscent of Vim's tabbed browsing interface:
+- Makes the Emacs *tab-bar* (Emacs version >= 27.1) look in a manner reminiscent of Vim's tabbed browsing interface:
 ![](https://raw.githubusercontent.com/jamescherti/vim-tab-bar.el/main/.screenshots/emacs-tab-like-vim.png)

-(The screenshot above shows how the `vim-tab-bar.el` package makes the Emacs `tab-bar` appear)
+(The screenshot above shows how the *vim-tab-bar* package makes the Emacs *tab-bar* appear)

 ## Installation

-To install `vim-tab-bar` from MELPA:
+To install *vim-tab-bar* from MELPA:

 1. If you haven't already done so, [add MELPA repository to your Emacs configuration](https://melpa.org/#/getting-started).

-2. Add the following code to your Emacs init file to install `vim-tab-bar` from MELPA:
+2. Add the following code to your Emacs init file to install *vim-tab-bar* from MELPA:
 ```emacs-lisp
 (use-package vim-tab-bar
   :ensure t